 One of the best ways to enable this kind of growth is to construct an employee development plan for everyone who works for you.
 By formalising such a strategy and implementing it, you will help your employees develop the skills they want and need – making them valuable assets for your business in the process.

-Before you get started, however, it's first necessary to understand what precisely an employee development plan is and what its benefits are.
+Before you get started, however, it's first necessary to understand what precisely an employee development plan is.

 At its core, a development plan – or an employee growth plan, as it is also known – is an outline of what you and your employee can do together to help them improve their skill set.
 This could be a pathway to a leadership position, for instance, or it could be a road map of how to transition into a particular role.